-When any one of the Loop, Pwr_fail, Timeout or Bias_change bits transitions from zero to one, PHY_interrupt shall be set to one.
-PHY_interrupt is reported as S[3] in a PHY status transfer, as specified by clause 5.3.
+When any one of the Loop, Pwr_fail, Timeout or Port_status bits transitions from zero to one, PHY_interrupt shall be set to one.
+If the link is active, PHY_interrupt is reported as S[3] in a PHY status transfer, as specified by clause 5.5; otherwise a PHY interrupt shall cause LinkOn to tbe asserted.
 These bits in PHY register five are unaffected by writes to the register if the corresponding bit position is zero.
 When the bit written to the PHY register is one, the corresponding bit is zeroed.